yaminimadhan/cmca-publication-audit/docs/gold_standard/README.md

-# Documentation – CMCA Publication Audit
+# Gold Standard Dataset – CMCA Publication Audit

-This folder contains documentation for the Gold Standard dataset.
+This folder contains the Gold Standard dataset (final Excel) and supporting codebooks.

-- **codebook_v1.md**
-  Initial codebook covering the first 20/30 cases.
+## Files

-  Defines fields, coding rules, and includes examples.
+- **Gold_Standard_Codebook_v2.docx** – Final, Excel-aligned codebook with column definitions, coding rules, decision tree, and worked examples.
-  Status: Work in progress, to be updated after PDF verification and negative case inclusion.

-- **Future versions**
-  - v2: Full 30/30 cases, adjudicated decisions, negative cases.
-  - v3: Final polished codebook with edge case guidelines.

-⚠️ Note: The Excel file (`Gold_Standard_Draft20of30.xlsx`) is not the final dataset.
-It’s a partial draft to track progress only.
+- **Gold_Standard_v1.xlsx** – Final dataset (30/30 cases, PDF verified).
+- **codebook_v1.md** – Earlier draft kept for transparency (superseded by v2).

+## Notes
+- Use **Codebook v2** for all current and future work.
+- v1 shows the initial approach but should not be used for analysis.